 If you plan to visit Korea, you must take a solo trip to Busan.
-It has scenic shorelines, seafood markets, and seaside temples.
-It is quieter than Seoul and has more stunning scenery.
+A Busan solo travel itinerary should include visiting scenic shorelines, seafood markets, and seaside temples.
+Busan is quieter than Seoul and has more stunning scenery.

 Busan is also a great place for social solo travelers.
 The sprawling city is located on the southern tip of Korea and is seen as one of the greatest emerging cities in the world.
 It was a finalist candidate city for the World Expo 2030.

 Although Saudi Arabia’s capital was selected to hold the World Expo, Busan is still a winner for every solo traveler.
 A solo trip to Busan is exciting, inexpensive, and safe.
-There are plenty of things to do during a solo trip to Busan.
+There are plenty of things to add to your Busan solo travel itinerary.
 Here are 8 things you should do during a solo trip to Busan.

 Noah hiking in Kauai on the iconic Napali coast